JAForbes/blog/posts/node-scripting-tips.md

 )
 ```

-After I did that, I saw `Papa.parse` was emitting an array, as soon as I saw that the error was obvious, we're trying to pipe the parsed output (an array of values) to stdout which needs a string or a buffer.
+Now we can see `Papa.parse` is emitting an array.
+Now the error is obvious - we're trying to pipe the parsed output (an array of values) to stdout which needs a string or a buffer.

 The general lesson here is, test often, and after every change, that way you know what the likely cause of an error is.
+If you can confirm the type of the inputs and outputs of every step in a composition it's hard to get _too_ lost.

 We've now got a stream of parsed tsv's.
 Let's do some quick clean up and then output each row as JSON.